wagtail/wagtail/docs/reference/streamfield/blocks.md

     ``StreamBlock`` accepts the following additional options as either keyword arguments or ``Meta`` properties:

     :param required: If true (the default), at least one sub-block must be supplied.
-This is ignored when using the ``StreamBlock`` as the top-level block of a StreamField; in this case the StreamField's ``blank`` property is respected instead.
+This is ignored when using the ``StreamBlock`` as the top-level block of a StreamField; in this case, the StreamField's ``blank`` property is respected instead.
     :param min_num: Minimum number of sub-blocks that the stream must have.
     :param max_num: Maximum number of sub-blocks that the stream may have.
     :param search_index: If false (default true), the content of this block will not be indexed for searching.